Don’t you want time travel to be real? I do. How interesting would that be?!

 I am, for instance, a fan of Diana Gabaldon’s Outlander series of books.
 A friend and I were talking about these books today.
-If you aren’t familiar with the series, it starts when a 20th-century English woman leans against an ancient Scottish stone circle, and passes out.
-When she awakens, she sees what she thinks are period actors around her — but it turns out she’s traveled two hundred years into the past.
+If you aren’t familiar with the series, it starts when a 20th-century English woman leans against an ancient Scottish stone circle and passes out.
+When she awakens, she sees what she thinks are period actors around her—but it turns out she’s traveled two hundred years into the past.
 Gabaldon is a great storyteller and the books are also wonderful novels of historical fiction.
 Very fun to read (or listen to.
-The Audiobooks in that series have a great reader).
+The audiobooks in that series have a great reader).

-My daughter and I thoroughly enjoyed reading aloud Madeleine L’Engle’s A Wrinkle In Time before bedtime; I remember this book fondly from my own childhood.
+My daughter and I thoroughly enjoyed reading aloud Madeleine L’Engle’s A Wrinkle In Time before bed; I remember this book fondly from my own childhood.
 Now we are working through its sequels (we’re listening to A Swiftly Tilting Planet in the car right now).
 Those are great time travel books for kids.

 And there’s The Time Traveler’s Wife, that was fun to read, and I haven’t read H.G.
-Wells’s The Time Machine in decades — better reread that — and I also enjoyed Stephen King’s book 11/22/63.
+Wells’s The Time Machine in decades—better reread that—and I also enjoyed Stephen King’s book 11/22/63.
 That book is very different from his other books: it’s heavily researched historical fiction.
 He sure knows how to tell a story.